Using kea DHCP server for netbooting

 Get the iPXE boot files

-.
+By default, tftpd-hpa TFTP root is at /srv/tftp.
 Change directory into that and download the boot files from https://boot.ipxe.org/:

 Test drive

 Now, connect the blank VM to the same internal network as the Ubuntu VM.
-Boot that VM up, and it should chain load iPXE, then boot into netboot.xyz
+Boot that VM up, and it should chain load iPXE, then boot into netboot.xyz.

 Further reading